Specific Massage Techniques

 Ashiatsu Massage - a type of massage therapy in which the therapist walks on the client's back, using bars and other props for support to vary pressure and weight.
 This modality has its roots in Asia, but today, several different versions of Ashiatsu massage are practiced around the world.
 Learning to perform Ashiatsu massage does require advanced training, because massage schools concentrate their curriculm in teaching the student basics of massage and less qualified attempt to use the Ashiatsu technique could cause damage to the client's back.
 The Ashiatsu trained therapist still uses some of the same basic massage strokes of effleurage, compression, friction, but with the feet.

-No oil is applied, and you remain fully dressed, although you are asked to wear loose comfortable clothing.
+No oil is applied, and you can remain fully dressed, although you are asked to wear loose comfortable clothing.

 Sidelying Massage - massage for people who are not capable of lying on their stomach, face down or lying flat on their back.